livejs/dotjs2016/script.md

 * In the browser we have the **Web MIDI API**, which makes it possible to use any MIDI device over USB, like this **KORG nanoPAD2**
 * We only need to **requestMIDIAccess**
 * And listen to **MIDIMessageEvent**'s
-* Which are fired every time we use a button or an other input on the MIDI device
+* For example if I push a button on the **nanoPAD** Which are fired every time we use a button or an other input on the MIDI device
-* That makes it super easy to control any software
+* Which means I can use any MIDI device to control software in the browser

-## 2. LED Curtain
+## 2. LED

 Another main part of NERD DISCO are LEDs and because I love to create prototypes, I build this LED curtain: